Initiate the Conversation

 Identify Important Amenities

 From doctors’ appointments and rehabilitation therapy to medical emergencies, opting for a senior living community with an on-site clinic and rehab services can help ensure your health needs are met once you move to a retirement community.
 What other amenities are important to you?
-From religious services to dining, shopping, quick access to banking, exercise classes and more, explore which amenities are offered at different senior living communities to find the perfect fit for you.
+From religious services to dining, shopping, exercise classes and more, explore which amenities are offered at different senior living communities to find the perfect fit for you.
 If maintaining social life during your retirement years is important to you, also make sure you’re choosing a community with an active events calendar.
 From off-campus outings to community gatherings, music events and more, find a senior living community that caters to the lifestyle you want to live!

 Make a Moving Plan